Salauyou/simple-broker/README.md

 Yet another simple message broker with delivery control based on TCP sockets.

-No retries, no recovery, no proper failure handling: to be used as replacement of industry-standard transport for short running integration tests or in local testing environments
+No retries, no recovery, no proper failure handling.
+To be used only for integration tesging or in local environments, as a lightweight replacement of industry-standard transport providers.